kemichai/rfmpy/docs/index.rst

 ``rfmpy`` is a set of Python scripts for 1) calculating receiver functions (RF) and 2) performing time to depth, in a 3D spherical coordinate system.

+We use these codes to estimate new profiles and a new Moho depth map for the broader European Alpine region, based on four temporary seismic networks (i.e., AASN, EASI, CIFALPS, PACASE).
+For a few more details on this project have a look at our `EGU 2022 abstract <https://meetingorganizer.copernicus.org/EGU22/EGU22-8174.html>`_.
-The codes are actively developed on `GitHub <https://github.com/kemichai/rfmpy/>`_ and were used for producing the results for the manuscript draft entitled **"Moho depths beneath the European Alps:a homogeneously processed map and receiver functions database"** to be submitted to *Earth System Science Data (ESSD)*.
+We are currently preparing a manuscript draft entitled **"Moho depths beneath the European Alps:a homogeneously processed map and receiver functions database"** to be submitted to *Earth System Science Data (ESSD)*.

+The codes are actively developed on `GitHub <https://github.com/kemichai/rfmpy/>`_.

 --------------